Bringing your liquids through airport security is not always as straightforward as you might think.

 Part three: the second “one”

 The last requirement is that you are allowed 1 quart size bag per person.

 The easiest way to comply with this is to simply separate your liquids bag from your carry-on and have one liquids bag in your bin when going through security.
 Otherwise, it could look like you are trying to bring through two bags of liquids.

 The best packing tip I have for this is to keep your liquids bag at the top of your carry-on so that you can easily retrieve it.
 There’s nothing worse than scrambling to find that liquids bag while trying to get ready to go through a screening checkpoint.

 TSA Pre-Check liquids rule

 TSA Pre-Check allows you to bypass the main security line and pass through a screening line that is usually much shorter and quicker.
+This also means avoiding the full body scanner in many cases.
 It basically makes you a VIP when it comes to airport security checkpoints.